hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 Some of these variable assignment are straightforward and are simply assigning paths to known files to `bash` variables.
 However, `$RIGHT_READS` uses the string manipulation we discussed in the `FastQC` lesson in order to swap the last parts of their filename.

-We also uses `basename` is parse out the path from a file and when coupled with an argument after the filename, it will trim the end of the file as well as we can see with `$REFERENCE_SEQUENCE_NAME` and `$SAMPLE_NAME`
+We also uses `basename` is parse out the path from a file and when coupled with an argument after the filename, it will trim the end of the file as well as we can see with the `$REFERENCE_SEQUENCE_NAME` and `$SAMPLE_NAME variables.

 # Short Read Alignment